amit9021/Cat_VS_Dog_ML_Predition_Fullstack/README.md

 2. Building an API that receives the information from the client and sends it to the IBM Watson API

 in the next stage:
-The data goes to the model we built and is stored in IBM Watson, then we receive in response the prediction of whether the image is a dog or a cat, and from the server the data returns back to the client.
+The data goes to the model we built via IBM Watson, then we get a prediction response of whether the image is a dog or a cat, and from the server the data returns back to the client.

 ##  WebApp URL <a name="url"></a>
 As of now, the site is live and a prediction can be made